 Cars do not like to sit idle.
 Parking for an extended period subjects your vehicle to myriad risks—from flat spots on tires, to the drying out of rubber components like wiper blades and belts, to the battery losing charge, and even rodents taking up residence in your car’s engine compartment.

 To help keep your car in good working order, experts recommend driving at least once a week for 20 minutes or longer.

-If you are not driving as often during the pandemic, you can space out service intervals.
-But don’t put off repairs.
+Don’t put off repairs!
 Bring your car in for servicing if you experience a mechanical problem or see the check engine light.

 Check the engine oil frequently and change it as needed.

 Can I do it myself?
 Yes, with training and the right equipment.